-In 2021-2022, the records processed by CFMWS contained personal information about individuals other than the requester that was protected in accordance with section 26 of the Act.
-Information pertaining to an ongoing investigation was also exempted pursuant to paragraph 22(1)(b) of the Act.
+In 2022-2023, the records processed by CFMWS contained solicitor-client privilege information that was protected in accordance with section 27 of the Act.

 3.3.
 Exclusions

 Pursuant to section 69 and 70, the Act does not apply to material that is published or available for purchase, library or museum material preserved solely for public record, material deposited with the Library and Archives Canada, as well as documents considered to be confidences of the Queen's Privy Council of Canada.